Dr. med. Dirk Manski

 Intravesical Therapy

 Intravesical therapy can safely reduce the risk of recurrence and progression of superficial bladder carcinomas.
 A simple risk assignment of recurrence and progression is possible with table simple risk stratification.
 More precisely, the probability of recurrence and progression can be determined using the EORTC risk classification (table EORTC risk classification 1 and table EORTC risk classification 2).
-If the risk of recurrence is low and the risk of progression is low, intravesical therapy is not recommended.
+Intravesical therapy is not recommended if the risk of recurrence and progression is low.
 For intermediate and high risk of recurrence or intermediate risk of progression, mitomycin C or BCG may be chosen as intravesical therapy.
-Intravesical therapy with BCG is more effective but also has significantly more side effects.
-If the risk of progression is high, BCG should be chosen as the more effective agent.
-In young patients, early cystectomy is a reasonable alternative to intravesical therapy.
+Intravesical therapy with BCG is more effective but has significantly more side effects.
+If the risk of progression is high, BCG should be chosen as the more effective agent, or, in young patients, early cystectomy is a reasonable alternative to intravesical therapy.

 EORTC risk classification: tumor size, number, recurrence rate, T stage, and grading can be used to determine the recurrence risk and progression risk of superficial bladder carcinoma (Sylvester et al., 2006a).
 The sum of the risk scores from this table is used in table EORTC risk classification 2 to calculate the recurrence and progression risk.